moode-player/protodac/docs/protodac_tda1387_x8.md

 Excessive distortion is created when the DAC is clipping.
 Fortunately, the TDA1387 has a high voltage compliance of 3.5V at 5V Vcc.
 Clipping occurs if the AC signal exceeds +3.5V or 0V.
 The final calculation depends on the I/V resistance and the module with its particular characteristics (DC current at idle, and the peak to peak current at full signal).
 The I/V resistor should be no larger than 430R for Vcc of 5 VDC.

-Since there are variations in the modules, it would be prudent to measure the distortion with various resistances in the target range with your module, before buying expensive I/V resistors.
-This would be especially the case if you are trying to push the 430R limit or the Vcc maximum of the TDA1387.
-You can measure distortion with a computer, USB audio interface and REW.
-The most reliable method would be to use cheap metal films in 430R value, and check distortion with the variations in resistance values, based on accurate resistance measurements with a DMM.
-Another factor will be supply voltage, which can change full scale output current.
-So use the same supply voltage with the expensive I/V resistors.

 The Vishay Z-foil resistors from Texas Components (TX2575) come in either 470R (too high) or 390R (possibly too low) as a standard resistance, but not 430R.
 They sell custom values for the same price.
 Charcroft does sell a Z-foil resistor in 430R.
 Note the tolerance is +/- 0.1%.

 The output signal voltage decreases with a lower I/V resistor, and this may be a factor to consider in your particular system.
 Do you have a preamplifier that can amplify a weak signal from the DAC?

-TeraDak TDA1387 x8 uses 390R I/V with 8000uF, which has a screen-like image (no depth).
-I have seen earlier versions with a 560R I/V resistor, so it seems they have corrected this problem with more recent versions.
-The larger capacitance somewhat compensates sonically for clipping.
-The L1387 USB x8 uses 560R with 1300uF.
-The I/V resistor is too high, clipping will occur at 0dB.

 The source of Vishay S and Z-foil resistors in the US is Texas Components, and in Europe it is Charcroft .
 TX2575 are about $13 each without shipping.
 The TX2352 or S-foil is the "original" foil naked audio resistor, and are about $9 each.
 The Vishay S and Z foil resistors are vastly better performing in this DAC than other types.